-Keeping your coconut palm’s soil moist is essential for growing a strong tree.
+Keeping your coconut palm’s soil moist is essential for growing strong coconut trees.

 Consider harvesting your own rainwater for an eco-conscious way to keep your coconut palm’s soil moist.

-How to treat pests and diseases of the coconut palm
+How to treat pests and diseases of coconut trees

 Though pretty easy to plant, coconut palms are a bit trickier to maintain.
 These tropical towers are prone to many different types of diseases.